calebong/calebong.github.io/index.md

         -1.24%
        ended off 1.2%, or below the 15,000 mark.
 Crude oil prices also slumped Monday, with the U.S. benchmark West Texas Intermediate crude for February delivery
         CLG22,
-        +0.64%
+        +0.90%
        [s:cl00] down 3%, settling at $68.61 a barrel on the New York Mercantile Exchange, on demand worries.
-The S&amp;P 500 Energy sector closed down 1.2%, just in correction territory, according to Dow Jones Market Data, or 10% below its most recent record close. , Musk has been selling billions of dollars worth of Tesla stock in recent months, and seemingly bragged about his tax bill amid a tiff with Sen. Elizabeth Warren                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     ,                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      , Joy Wiltermuth is a news editor and senior markets reporter based in San Francisco. </td>
+The S&amp;P 500 Energy sector closed down 1.2%, just in correction territory, according to Dow Jones Market Data, or 10% below its most recent record close. , Amazon, Visa, Nordstrom, and AT&amp;T are among the stocks pegged to outperform the S&amp;P 500 next year.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   ,                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      , Joy Wiltermuth is a news editor and senior markets reporter based in San Francisco. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/united-states/stock-market </td>